 Figure 5.
 Speed comparison between constant speed, zero-velocity, and look-ahead strategies.

-The drawback of this strategy is given by the increase of the build-time.
-This trouble has led to formulate a third approach, which represents a compromise solution between geometrical accuracy and build-time.
-In this case, the control unit of the machine in use does not limit itself to execute the instructions provided by the GCode but it performs a “clever” evaluation.
-In addition to the command in execution, some next instructions are read and cached.
+The drawback of this strategy lies in the increased build time.
+This issue has led to the formulation of a third approach, which represents a compromise between geometrical accuracy and build time.
+In this case, the control unit of the machine in use does not limit itself to executing the instructions provided by the GCode; rather it performs a ‘clever’ evaluation.
+In addition to the commands in the execution, various subsequent instructions are read and cached.
 Then, through a vectorial comparison of the velocities, the acceleration ramps are computed in order to maintain the maximum feedrate possible (red-dotted line in Figure 5).
-This control strategy is typically known as “look-ahead” and it can be regarded as a multi-objective optimization problem, where the geometrical accuracy conflicts with the reduction of the build-time.
+This control strategy is typically known as ‘look-ahead’ and can be regarded as a multi-objective optimisation problem, where the geometrical accuracy conflicts with the reduction of the build time.

-Many researchers have worked on this topic during the last years.
-Since the related literature is wide and voluminous, in the following some of the most important and recent methods are analyzed.
-[29] proposes that each corner is smoothed by replacing a subset of the path that contains it with a conic "splice" segment, deviating from the exact corner by no more than a prescribed tolerance.
-[30] suggests using a fine-interpolation parametric method in which the corners are replaced by arc curves, while in [31], [32] the B-splines are used to approximate the corners.

-In [33] a different kind of approach is used: the control acts on the acceleration ramps instead of the tool paths.
-The presence of so many different approaches to the “look-ahead” optimization can generate some confusion.
-That’s the case of FDM machines for which, as we verified in the previous section for the case of a German RepRap X350, also professional tools are not able to reconstruct the real kinematic behaviour of the machine, leading to a very rough estimation of the build-time.
+Many researchers have worked on this topic in recent years.
+Since the related literature is wide and voluminous, the most important and recent methods are outlined here.
+In [29], it was proposed that each corner is smoothed by replacing a subset of the path that contains it with a conic ‘splice’ segment, deviating from the exact corner by no more than a prescribed tolerance.
+In [30], using a fine-interpolation parametric method in which the corners are replaced by arc curves is recommended, while in [31], [32] the B-splines are used to approximate the corners.
+Meanwhile, in [33], a different kind of approach is used, whereby the control acts on the acceleration ramps instead of the tool paths.
+The presence of so many different approaches to the ‘look-ahead’ optimisation can lead to some confusion.
+This is certainly the case with FDM machines for which, as we verified in the previous section in the case of a German RepRap X350, professional tools are not able to reconstruct the real kinematic behaviour of the machine, leading to a very rough estimation of the build time.